UWPCE-PythonCert/Py300/source/async.rst

 The trick is that you don't know in what order anything might happen -- there are multiple GUI objects on the screen at a given time, and users could click on any of them in any order.

-This is all handled by and "event loop", essentially code like this:
+This is all handled by an "event loop", essentially code like this:

 .. code-block:: python